 - Skills Loss: As the demand for manual machine operators decreases, fewer and fewer new students adopt those skills.
 This could eventually lead to the complete loss of long-preserved skills.

 - Unemployment: Automation decreases the need for manpower, and fewer laborers are hired.
 That said, the need is now shifting to software engineers and mechanical engineers, and education and training will have to adjust to meet that need.
 For more information on the skills gap in the manufacturing industry, reference this blog post.

 Overall, the advantages of CNC machining far outweigh the disadvantages.
 As with the advent of any new technology, we must anticipate shifts and adjustments to meet new challenges.
 This has never been more true in the manufacturing industry, as automation and 3D printing continue to advance.

-IMH Products boasts a wide range of CNC machining capabilities, including punching, forming, turning, and milling.
+IMH Products boasts a wide range of CNC machining capabilities, including punching, forming, turning, metal fabrication, and milling.
 For more information about our specific equipment and software, click here.
 We have the capability, capacity, efficiency, and expertise to meet high demands.
 Contact us today concerning your CNC machining needs.